Erkhanal/portfolio/index.md

 ## <span class="animated-text">**Summary:**</span>

-Qualified Mechanical Engineer with a distinct knowledge of mechanical engineering, having a strong passion for programming and AI.
-Over 4 years of experience in the engineering field with finely tuned technical writing, critical thinking, and problem-solving skills.
-Proficient in Solidworks, AutoCAD(3D&2D) and programming languages such as Python.
+Qualified engineer with a distinct knowledge of engineering, having a strong passion for programming and AI.
+Over 5 years of experience in the engineering field with finely tuned technical writing, critical thinking, and problem-solving skills.

 * * *